mike-ghes/MSc-Thesis/README.md

   - https://github.com/mike-ghes/MSc-Thesis/issues/11
   - Mostly happy with the chapter, aside from not really saying anything new.
   - Some of the pages break at weird spots.
-  - Riemann integration is definitely on the chopping block (replace with Lebesgue)
+  - Riemann integration on the chopping block (replace with Lebesgue)

 #### 5 Integration II
-  -
-  - Currently working here.
+  - Currently working in here.
-  - Might just stop at singular chains.
+  - Might just stop at Stokes on singular chains and leave integration on manifolds as a remark.

 #### 6 Integration III
   - Possible replacement for Riemann section.